-172. (1) Any property which has no rightful owner shall, if Ownerless located in a Province, vest in the Government of that Province, property. and in every other case, in the Federal Government.
+172. (1) Any property which has no rightful owner shall, if Ownerless property. and in every other case, in the Federal Government.

 (2) All lands, minerals and other things of value within the continental shelf or underlying the ocean within the territorial waters of Pakistan shall vest in the Federal Government.